CyCraft/magnetar/packages/docs/src/pages/Docs/Write.md

 > If the insert promise only resolves **after** the remote store API call, how is this Optimistic UI?

 Awaiting an insert promise will never be _Optimistic_!
 However, when you insert a new document, your _local_ store is responsible for generating a new ID and saving the data in your module's cache.
-This part is done immidiately and is therefore _Optimistic_!
+This part is done immediately and is therefore _Optimistic_!

 > How can I achieve Optimistic UI then?
-(How can I display changes immidiately in the UI?)
+(How can I display changes immediately in the UI?)

-Instead of awaiting the insert promise, you need to display the **collection module's data** in your UI, because this is what is updated immidiately.
+Instead of awaiting the insert promise, you need to display the **collection module's data** in your UI, because this is what is updated immediately.
 Eg.

 ```js
 // this would wait for your remote store (NOT optimistic)